CFisher21/CFisher21/README.md

 - 👋 Hi, I’m @CFisher21
 - 👀 I’m interested in all forms of code, currently a student looking to learn
 - 🌱 I’m currently learning HTML, CSS and Javascript
 - 📫 How to reach me ...
-Email: fishercody23@gmail.com
+Email: fishercody23@gmail.com, Linkedin: https://www.linkedin.com/in/fishercody21/

 <!---
 CFisher21/CFisher21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.